 Ph.D. in Electrical Engineering

-Artifact Assessment and Generation of Video Halftones
+Artifact Assessment, Generation, and Enhancement of Video Halftones

 Hamood-ur Rehman, Ph.D.E.E.